turingschool/front-end-curriculum/lessons/module-2/context-and-this-keyword.md

 ## Vocab

 - `Invoke` / `Execute` To run a function. e.g., "I've invoked the function here"
-- `Declare` To write a function definition.
+- `Declare / Define` To write a function definition.
 Usually distinct from function execution
-- `Constructor Function` The function called to create a new instance of an object.
-Usually contains the code to set up the object
+- `this` A reserved JavaScript keyword, used to identify which object is being referenced.
+Sometimes this is the `global object`, other times it has a smaller scope.
+The value of `this` will change depending on how it is used.

 ## Defining rules about "this"